kjonina/personal_Netflix/README.md

 ![Duration_Movie](https://github.com/kjonina/personal_Netflix/blob/main/Graph/Duration_Movie.png)

-In my defence of my Top 15: Sometimes, when I watch movies, I code.
-I put something in the background, more like white noise, which does not require much thinking or attention from actual work.

 # Examining By Pre-COVID and COVID
 Covid has changed my life dramatically.
 As I was employed in Private Education, I found myself unemployed and, apparently, a lot of free time.
 So I decided to find out how much of that viewing was made during Covid and Pre-Covid.
-Considering I am unemployed (but in a part-time course in DBS, which takes up majority of my time now), I still have a lot of viewing time while I code.
+Considering I am unemployed (but in a part-time course in DBS, which takes up majority of my time now, I still have a lot of viewing time while I code.

 ### New Variables